The 10 Secrets to Strong Communication Skills in the Workplace

 Empathy is in being sensibly understanding others keeping yourself in their shoes.
 It is vital for good communication in the workplace.

 When you empathize with the person you are communicating with, you automatically become non-judgemental.
 This helps in the flow of communication.
 You attentively listen to the person and understand the problems or the situation from their perspective.
-This helps you to take a calculative action towards it without getting biased or misinterpreted.
+This enables you to take a calculative action towards it without getting biased or misinterpreted.

 Managers/Leaders who are more empathetic towards their employees are more successful.